nirmal-25/nirmal-25.github.io/content/featured/VO/index.md

 showInProjects: true
 ---

-Implemented a simplified Visual Odometry (VO) pipeline for monocular images using feature detector-descriptors and evaluated models on on the KITTI benchmark dataset
+Implemented a simplified Visual Odometry (VO) model for monocular images using feature detector-descriptors and evaluated models on on the KITTI benchmark dataset